rokugo-lang/rokugo/docs/language.md

 ##### `@` annotation sigil

-Not actually an operator, but a reserved token used for annotations.
+Not actually an operator, but a token reserved for future use in annotations.

 ##### `and` and `or`